manikanta-1341/Day-34/README.md

-we have combined the library task(day-29) and react-router user task(day-34), Sivaranjini mam who is our teacher for react has said that we can submit this combined task for both the individual tasks.
+we have combined the library task(day-29) and react-routertask(day-34) which was said by Sivaranjini mam i.e mentor for react and also said that we can submit this combined task for both the individual tasks.

 so please consider it.